 ABOUT THE WINE CAUCUS

-The Congressional Wine Caucus (CWC) was founded in 1999 by Congressmen and winegrape growers Mike Thompson (D-St. Helena) and George Radanovich (R-Fresno) to protect the interests of the vibrant wine industry from grape to glass.
-Today, the Caucus brings together more than 145 Members of Congress representing all 50 states, and is chaired by Congressman Thompson and Congressman Duncan Hunter (R-CA-50).
+The Congressional Wine Caucus (CWC) was founded in 1999 by Congressmen and winegrape growers Mike Thompson (D-St. Helena) and George Radanovich (R-Fresno) to protect the interests of our vibrant wine community from grape to glass.
+Today, the Caucus brings together 117 bipartisan, bicameral Members of Congress and is chaired by Congressman Thompson and Congressman Dan Newhouse (R-Sunnyside).

-Members of the Congressional Wine Caucus are joined not just by their deep appreciation of wine, but also by their understanding of the industry’s significant economic impact.
-The wine industry contributes an estimated $162 billion to the U.S. economy annually and provides the equivalent of 1.1 million full-time jobs.
-Wine exports in particular have experienced significant growth, with a record $1.14 billion in winery revenues in 2010.
+Members of the CWC are joined not only by their deep appreciation of wine, but also their understanding of the wine community's significant economic impact.
+Wine is produced in all 50 states and generates jobs and revenue in both rural and urban areas.
+The wine community contributes an estimated $220 billion to the U.S. economy annually and creates the equivalent of more than one million full-time jobs.